Sticky Chicken Rice Bowl

 - Cook 1 cup of rice according to the package.
-I used half water half chicken broth for a little more flavor.
+Makes about 3 cups cooked.

 Prepare the pickled cucumbers and onions:

 - Slice the English cucumber and red onion.
-In an airtight container, add the rice vinegar, warm water, and cane sugar.
+Run the red onion under hot water so it softens a touch.
+Add the rice vinegar, warm water, and cane sugar to a container.
 Stir until the sugar dissolves.

-- Add the sliced cucumber and onion into the rice vinegar mixture.
-Add some peppercorns and seal the container.
+- Add the sliced cucumber and softened onion into the rice vinegar mixture.
+Add the peppercorns and seal the container.
 Let this mixture rest for about 1 hour before using.

 - The longer it rests the better the cucumber and onion will taste.